Jarzka/stylefy/README.md

 # Manual mode

 Manual mode can be used to style child elements with manually written CSS selectors using Garden syntax.
-It should be used only for corner cases in which complex CSS selectors are needed.
+It should be used only for **corner cases** in which complex CSS selectors are needed to achieve some style result.
 For the most part, it is recommended to use **sub-styles*** for styling child elements.
+To avoid confusion, stylefy's special keywords do not work in manual mode.

 ```clojure
 (def mobile-media-query {:max-width "550px"})